avalloneandrea/treno-app/README.md

 [![Heroku](https://img.shields.io/badge/deploy-active-brightgreen.svg)](https://github.com/avalloneandrea/treno-app/deployments)
 [![License](https://img.shields.io/github/license/avalloneandrea/treno-app.svg?color=bright)](https://github.com/avalloneandrea/treno-app/blob/master/LICENSE)

-# Treno (app)
+# Treno

-A Slack app to get real time information about Trenitalia trains.
+Treno is a Slack app to get real time information about Trenitalia trains.
+Just drop the number of the train in a DM with Treno, or after a mention, and get the information you are looking for!